ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-4-2.md

-Chapter 3: Building Trust Through Action: Techniques for Building Trust Through Action
+Techniques for Building Trust Through Action
 ======================================================================================

 Building trust is a critical component of effective leadership.
 In this chapter, we'll explore some techniques for building trust through action.